leKg1/my-ERC721-token/README.md

 # my-ERC721-token

-my-ERC721-token is about how create a non-fungible token (NFT) and deploy to a public testnet(Ropsten).
+my-ERC721-token is about creating a non-fungible token (NFT) and deploy to a public testnet(Ropsten).

 ERC721 is a standard for representing ownership of non-fungible tokens, that is, where each token is unique such as in real estate or collectibles.